ulaari/ulaar/src/content/blog/2012/01/10/my-8-year-old-weighs-in-on-the-barefoot-running-debate.md

 As the line of 3rd graders walked towards the waiting parents, one of the kids turned to my younger son with “Your brother came first!”
 A few minutes later, a beaming S walks in to the frame and jubilantly announced that he had won the 75 meter sprint and came second in the 30 meter sprint.
 In one fell swoop, S had won more sports medals at school than the last few generations of Kurugantis combined.

 For last year’s sports meet, S had trained for his runs with “spike shoes”.
-In a strange anti-climax, he ran his races in his regular canvas shoes because he “didn’t get time to change.”
+In a strange anti-climax, he ran his races in his regular canvas shoes because he *“didn’t get time to change*.”
 This year I advised him to just run in his canvas shoes since he had not trained with the spike shoes.

 S couldn’t wait to tell us about his adventures in barefoot running.
 The story came out in breathless bursts on the drive home as he (and his brother) chomped down on 5-Star victory bars.